jrawbits/VisionEval-Wiki-JR/Getting-Started.md

 ## Installation and Setup
   1. Install [R 3.4.2+](https://cran.r-project.org) in a location where you have write access.
   2. Start R and source the [install script](https://github.com/gregorbj/VisionEval/install.R) described below.
 This script takes quite some time to run since it downloads the repository again and again.
- This can be done via: `source("https://raw.githubusercontent.com/gregorbj/VisionEval/master/install.R")`
+Sourcing the script can be done via: `source("https://raw.githubusercontent.com/gregorbj/VisionEval/master/install.R")`

 ### Install Script Steps
   1. If working within a proxy server, run the following commands to enable install from GitHub: